RenrenRihitoRayo/dpl/README.md

 ## CFFI Has been finalized

-Using the new ".cdef" file extention.
+Using the new ".cdef" file extension.
 Using C with DPL has never been so easier than ever before!
 No "ffi.cdef" nonsense, its been hidden from you.
 Just do "&use:c" and call the functions